 Self-Treatment of Ear Wax

 Wax in your ears is not a problem unless it becomes hard and causes difficulty hearing.
-It is often possible to successfully soften ear wax to allow your hearing to return to normal without needing ear irrigation (syringing).
+It is often possible to successfully soften ear wax to allow your hearing to return to normal without needing ear irrigation (syringing) or suction.

 There are risks associated with ear irrigation, the most common being infection and rarely, but more seriously, perforation of the ear drum, so it is best to avoid this if possible.